Carnatic raga: 72 Melakartha ragas (Mathematical computation)

-However, there are only some combinations that are allowed as for instance Shatshruthi Ri can combine with Antara Gandhara and Chathushruti Rishabha can combine with Sadharana and Antara Gandhara only.
-Likewise the same principle holds good for Da and Ni.
+However, there are only some combinations that are allowed.
+For instance, only Shatshruthi Ri can combine with Antara Gandhara and only Chathushruti Rishabha can combine with Sadharana and Antara Gandhara.
+Likewise, the same principle holds good for Dha and Ni.
 If we label these swaras as Sa, Ra, Ri, Ru, Ga, Gi, Gu, Ma, Mi, Pa, Dha, Dhi, Dhu, Na, Ni, Nu.